Lind-Project/lind-wasm/docs/contribute/unit-tests.md

 run, that would be enough

 Any failure in compiling or running using gcc or lind-wasm is considered a failure.
 Mismatch in native (gcc) and wasm outputs are also considered a failure.

 ## Example Combined Usage

 ```
-bazel run //:python_tests -- \
+./scripts/wasmtestreport.py \
   --generate-html \
   --skip config_tests file_tests \
   --timeout 10 \